HMaker/python-cdp/docs/api/storage.rst

 values from commands, and then you can use those objects as arguments to other commands.

+.. autoclass:: SerializedStorageKey
+      :members:
+      :undoc-members:
+      :exclude-members: from_json, to_json

 .. autoclass:: StorageType
       :members:
       :undoc-members: